 PCSAR primarily serves the people of Latah County (Idaho) through the Latah County Sheriff's Office.
 We are also available to serve other jurisdictions, especially Whitman County, Washington, and adjacent Idaho counties.

-Most meetings are on the second Wednesday of the month at 7:00 p.m. at the first floor classroom of Gritman Medical Center in Moscow.
+Most meetings are on the second Wednesday of the month at 7:00 p.m. at the Latah County Fairgrounds Event Center in Moscow.

-An Annual Meeting is usually held in March or April at a local restaurant, and the August meeting is traditionally a potluck supper at a park or member's residence.
+An Annual Meeting is usually held April at a local restaurant, and the August meeting is traditionally a potluck supper at a park or member's residence.

 PCSAR trains on a regular basis, with topics ranging from navigation and survival, to crime scene protocol.
-Training usually takes place on the Sunday following the business meeting.
+Training usually takes place every other month on a Saturday or Sunday.